ENERGY STAR® Solar Thermal Water Heating System

 Getting To Know Your Solar Water Heater

 Solar water heaters are often confused with solar electric energy generators (such as solar PV panels).
 Instead of generating electricity, they collect thermal energy from the sun to produce the hot water needed in homes, offices, and even industries.
-They do this in a way that is over three times as efficient as PV modules and doesn’t take up a large amount of space on the roof.
+And they do this in a way that is over three times as efficient as PV modules and won’t take up a large amount of space on your roof.

-There are several types and designs of solar water heaters, but in the end, they do the following things:
+Now that you have a solar water heating system in your home, it is helpful to understand the basic way they work.
+There are several different types and designs of solar water heaters.
+But in the end, they all do the following things:

 • Collect thermal energy from the sun